dylankainth/HackLondon-YIP/README.md

 - **Progress Timeline** Track your own and your partner's check-in progress side by side
 - **AI Correction Text Correction** AI is used to convey and correct progress logs in a concise manner.
 - **Gamified AI Productivity Analysis** At the end of a session, AI evaluates: Quantity, Quality, Creativity of progress logs to declare the most productive person.
-- **Google Authentication** Sign in and use LockedIn quickily with Google OAuth to create a profile and jump on a call.
+- **Google Authentication** Sign in and use LockedIn quickly with Google OAuth to create a profile and jump on a call.

 ## How it Works
 1. **Sign in** - Sign in with a Google account.